Greeks in South Sudan

 The Greeks in South Sudan represent the Omogenia in what became the Republic of South Sudan in 2011.
-The population is tiny in number – estimated at around 90 – but historically played an important role and has some prominent members, especially First Lady Mary Ayen Mayardit.
+The population is tiny in number – estimated at 90 – but historically played an important role and has some prominent members, especially First Lady Mary Ayen Mayardit.

 History

 Pre-modern times

 It is unclear when the first inter-human and cultural exchange between Hellenic and Southern Sudanese civilisations took place.
 However, since Greek contacts with the Nubian kingdoms of Northern Sudan have been established going back more than two and a half millennia, it may well be argued that through Southern Sudanese exchanges with Nubia there were at least indirect relations since ancient times.
 Scholars in Ancient Greece were evidently inspired with curiosity about the exotic lands further South and particularly about the sources of the River Nile.
 Most prominently, the pioneering historian Herodotus (c.
 484-c.
 425 BCE) made bizarre references to a savage land of the "burnt faces" (Aithiopia).

 As Hellenic culture continued to inspire and influence the Nubian kingdoms of Nobadia, Makuria and Alwa in medieval times, it may likewise be argued that indirect contacts between Southern Sudanese societies and the Greek world may well have to continued through Nubia.
 Before migrating to their modern location the South Sudanese Dinka people lived in close proximity to Alwa, a relation confirmed by the considerable impact the Nubian language had on the Dinka vacabulary.